Project: Your Home in the Cloud - Weather Monitoring with Azure

 Follow instructions from Microsoft – https://docs.microsoft.com/en-us/azure/sql-database/sql-database-single-database-get-started?tabs=azure-portal.

 Doing so you will get a SQL Server with a SQL Database you specify in creation steps.
+Do not forget to take note of username and password of your SQL Server.

 Set up your environment.
 At least make sure that your environment can complete this tutorial – https://docs.microsoft.com/en-us/azure/developer/python/tutorial-vs-code-serverless-python-01.